Multipartite Generalization of Geometric measure of Discord: Introduction

 \section{Introduction}

-In quantum information theory, understanding and quantifying the different types of correlations in quantum state is one of the fundamental problem that have led to intense research effort over the last two decades. \cite{hor,guh}.
+In quantum information theory, understanding and quantifying the different types of correlations in a quantum state is one of the fundamental problems that has led to intense research efforts over the last two decades. \cite{hor,guh}.
 Correlations in quantum states, with far-reaching implications for quantum information processing, are usually studied in the entanglement-versus-separability framework \cite{hor,wer}.
-However, it was shown that even some separable states contain nonclassical correlation, which can be used to achieve some quantum tasks that cannot be accomplished by classical means \cite{knil}-\cite{datt07}.
-At the first two years of this century, another classification of quantum correlation based on based on quantum measurements and also plays an important role in quantum information theory, which is the quantum-versus-classical model of correlations \cite{pian}-\cite{lin08}.
-It is considered the greatest intrinsic type of non-classical correlation which includes others quantum correlations.
-These nonclassical correlations of bipartite states are measured by quantum discord \cite{olli, hend}; the discrepancy between quantum versions of two classically equivalent expressions for mutual information, or the minimized difference between the quantum mutual information with and without the projective measurement performed on one of the subsystems in the bipartite system, which has generated increasing interest \cite{dill}-\cite{luo10}.
-The original deﬁnition of discord in terms of entropy is \cite{olli, hend}
+However, it was shown that even some separable states contain nonclassical correlation, which can be used to achieve some quantum tasks that cannot be accomplished by classical means \cite{knil,brau,benn,Meyer,biham,datt05,datt07}.
+In the first two years of this century, another classification of quantum correlations based on quantum measurements was proposed, based on the quantum-versus-classical model of correlations \cite{pian}-\cite{lin08} and found to play an important role in quantum information theory.
+It is considered to be an intrinsic type of non-classical correlation.
+These nonclassical correlations of bipartite states are measured by quantum discord \cite{olli, hend}, the discrepancy between quantum versions of two classically equivalent expressions for mutual information, or the minimized the difference between the quantum mutual information with and without the projective measurement performed on one of the subsystems in the bipartite system, which has generated increasing interest \cite{dill}-\cite{adesso}.
+The original deﬁnition of discord in terms of entropy is \cite{olli,hend}